Course of Study

 Dissertation DefenseAll dissertation defenses are open to the public.
 Announcements about upcoming defenses are posted on the School of Conflict Management, Peacebuilding and Development website and in KSU publicity outlets at least two weeks prior to the defense.

-INCM PhD students must pass a foreign language exam or equivalent.
+INCM PhD students are encouraged to pass a foreign language exam or equivalent.